atmoos/cv/README.md

 - With Swiss & British citizenship
 - Speaker at Basel One 2022 about software quality

 I have a nack for enabling people and boosting teams.
-Product quality will improve and your team members will shine if you add me to one (or many) of your projects.
-As such I thoroughly enjoy deep dives into hard problems, to then re-surface with a solution that *just works*.
+Product quality will improve and your team members will shine should you add me to one (or many) of your projects.
+Thanks to my love for quality, my passion for design and my keen ability to detect and solve issues, I consider myself a productive software engineer as well as a talented emerging architect.
+As such, I thoroughly enjoy deep dives into hard problems, to then re-surface with a solution that *just works*.
 I preferably do that around .Net ecosystems, but have proven to be capable on other stacks as well.
-Thanks to my love for quality, my passion for design and my sixth sense for detecting issues, I consider myself a productive software engineer as well as a talented emerging architect.

-In my current position as *Subject Matter Expert Technical Quality* I promote engineering excellence by organising internal meetup events about technology, and software design & engineering practices.
+In my current position as *Subject Matter Expert Technical Quality* I promote engineering excellence by organising internal meetup events about technology, software design and engineering practices.
 I enjoy establishing similar formats when working for client projects.

 ***Contact:*** [github](https://github.com/atmoos), [TEL & EMAIL], [linkedin](https://www.linkedin.com/in/thomas-k%C3%A4gi-46410a141/)